CTSIatUCSF/plumage/README.md

 needing to tweak the default templates, so you can take advantage of upgraded default templates without losing your local changes.

-*to be written*

 The default templates are stored in the directory specified in `template_path`.
 We suggest that you _don't_ edit these templates at all.

-Instead, create a new directory for your custom local edits, and put the path in your configuration file as `custom_template_path`.
+Instead, **create a new directory for your custom local edits**, and put the path in your configuration file as `custom_template_path`.
 For
 example:

     template_path          = /home/webmaster/plumage/templates